Samuel Wyllys: Military career

 In October 1771, Wyllys led the successful petition to the Connecticut General Assembly to create the Governor's Guard.
 Wyllys was then elected as the unit's first captain.

 In 1775, he was appointed lieutenant colonel in Colonel Joseph Spencer's 2nd Connecticut Regiment. on July 1, he was promoted to Colonel, and commanded the regiment until January 1, 1776, when the 2nd Connecticut was reorganized as the 22nd Continental Regiment.
 Wyllys remained in command of the regiment, serving in the Siege of Boston until the British evacuation on March 17, and then marched with George Washington to New York.
 He saw action in the Battle of Long Island and served in the New York vicinity until the end of the year.

-From 1777-1781, Colonel Wyllys commanded the 3rd Connecticut Regiment in the Connecticut Line, serving under General Samuel Holden Parsons.
+From 1777 to 1781, Colonel Wyllys commanded the 3rd Connecticut Regiment in the Connecticut Line, serving under General Samuel Holden Parsons.
 His regiment served in the New York area throughout the remainder of its service.

 Wyllys was discharged from the Army, along with his regiment, on January 1, 1781.
 He later served as a Major General of the Connecticut Militia from 1793 to 1796.